sonic-net/SONiC/doc/dualtor/active_active_hld.md

 #### 3.3.2 Link State
   When link is down, linkmgrd will receive notification from SWSS based on kernel message from netlink.
 This notification will be used to determine if ToR is healthy.

-#### 3.3.3 Admin Forwarding State
+#### 3.3.3 Forwarding State

+**Admin Forwarding State**
-  ToRs will signal NIC if the link is active / standby, we will call this active / standby state as admin forwarding state.
+  ToRs will signal NIC if the link is active / standby, we will call this active / standby state as **admin forwarding state**.
 It's up to NIC to determine which link to use if both are active, but it should never choose to use a standby link.
 This logic provides ToR more control over traffic forwarding.

+**Operational Forwarding State**
+  Server side should maintain an operational forwarding state as well.
+When link is down, eventually admin forwarding state will be updated to standby.
+But before that, if server side detects link down, it should stop sending traffic through this link even the admin state is active.
+In this way, we ensure the ToRs have control over traffic forwarding, and also guarantee immediate reaction when link state is down.

 #### 3.3.4 Acitve-Active State Machine
   Active-acitve state transition logics are simplified compared to active-standby.
 In active-standby, linkmgrd makes mux toggle decisions based on y-cable direction, while for active-active, two links are more independent.
 Linkmgrd will only make state transition decisions based on healthy indicators.